ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * `helper_encrypted_input_share` is the Helper's encrypted input share.

+Aggregators MAY require clients to authenticate when uploading reports (see
+{{client-auth}}).
+If it is used, Client authentication MUST use a scheme that meets the requirements in {{request-authentication}}.

 To generate a report, the Client begins by sharding its measurement into input shares and the public share using the VDAF's sharding algorithm ({{Section 5.1 of !VDAF}}), using the report ID as the nonce: